nt54hamnghi/burudoza/README.md

 ### SHAP values

 Shapley Additive exPlanation, abbreviated as SHAP, is an algorithm used to reverse-engineer and explain the model's output.
 The interpretability of SHAP also helps to pinpoint the patterns not revealed by conventional graphs.
 The SHAP paper is at: <https://arxiv.org/abs/1705.07874>

-## Stage 4: Web-based Interactive Report

-Examples can be found at: <https://streamlit.io/gallery>